Methods of Work Essay

 Sanding Glove mounted on a high speed Sioux 45 deg. angle head drill

-sequence almost polishes the bowl at the end, and can be effectively
+almost polishes the bowl at the end, and can be effectively

 blend the Behlen's Salad Bowl Finish right over the offending area.